cyber-shah/academics-neu/Readme.md

 ## Design
 The design follows Model View Controller (MVC) architecture.
 The model is the ImageDatabase, which stores all the images.
 The view is the ViewImplementation, which is responsible for displaying messages to the user.
 The controller is the ControllerImplementation, which is responsible for parsing user input and calling the appropriate methods in the model and view.
 The controller also contains the main method, which is responsible for initializing the model, view, and controller, and starting the program.

->The system follows a Command pattern for executing image processing commands.
+>The system follows a Command pattern for executing customImage processing commands.
 >It uses the Strategy pattern to execute the operations.

 The usage of command pattern and strategy pattern allows for easy extensibility of the program.